sonofhypnos/thoughts/posts/pragmatist-guide-to-live-review.md

     1. Maybe interesting in a sense of Writing convincingly, but wrongly

 ### Now I feel super overwhelmed and feel like to read the next book to get my priorities actually straight again.
-What areas of my life do I need to actually \"kill\"
+What areas of my life do I need to actually "kill"

 **\***